-12. Is all or part of the claim entitled to priority under 11 U.S.C. § 507(a)?
-A claim may be partly priority and partly nonpriority.
-For example, in some categories, the law limits the amount entitled to priority.
-No Yes.
-Check all that apply: Domestic support obligations (including alimony and child support) under 11 U.S.C. § 507(a)(1)(A) or (a)(1)(B).
-Up to \$3,350 of deposits toward purchase, lease, or rental of property or services for personal, family, or household use.
-11 U.S.C. § 507(a)(7).
-Wages, salaries, or commissions (up to \$15,150) earned within 180 days before the bankruptcy petition is filed or the debtor's business ends, whichever is earlier.
-11 U.S.C. § 507(a)(4). \$ \$ [Taxes or penalties owed to governmental units.
-11 U.S.C. § 507(a)(8).
-Contributions to an employee benefit plan.
-11 U.S.C. § 507(a)(5).
-Other.
-Specify subsection of 11 U.S.C. § 507(a)() that applies.
-Amounts are subject to adjustment on 4/01/25 and every 3 years after that for cases beg \$ \$ \$ un on or after the date of adjustment.
-13. Is all or part of the claim entitled to administrative priority pursuant to 11 U.S.C. § 503(b)(9)? m 🔲 No Part 3: Sign Below The person completing this proof of claim must sign and date it.
-FRBP 9011(b).
+entitled to priority under 11 U.S.C. § 507(a)?
+Yes.
+Check all that apply: Amount entitled to priority A claim may be partly priority and partly Domestic support obligations (including alimony and child support) under 11 U.S.C. § 507(a)(1)(A) or (a)(1)(B). \$ nonpriority.
+For example, in some categories, the law limits the amount Up to \$2,850 of deposits toward purchase, lease, or rental of property or services for personal, family, or household use.
+11 U.S.C. § 507(a)(7). \$ entitled to priority.
+Wages, salaries, or commissions (up to \$12,850) earned within 180 days before the bankruptcy petition is filed or the debtor's business ends, whichever is earlier.
+11 U.S.C. § 507(a)(4). \$ ☐ Taxes or penalties owed to governmental units.
+11 U.S.C. § 507(a)(8). \$ Contributions to an employee benefit plan.
+11 U.S.C. § 507(a)(5). \$ Other.
+Specify subsection of 11 U.S.C. § 507(a)() that applies. \$ Amounts are subject to adjustment on 4/01/19 and every 3 years after that for cases begun on or after the date of adjustment.
+13. Is all or part of the claim entitled to administrative No No priority pursuant to 11 U.S.C. § 503(b)(9)?
+Yes.
+Indicate the amount of your claim arising from the value of any goods received by the Debtor within 20 days before the Petition Date of the above case, in which the goods have been sold to the Debtor in the ordinary course of such Debtor's business.
+Attach documentation supporting such claim. \$ Part 3: Sign Below The person completing this proof of claim must sign and date it.
+The person completing this proof of claim must the pro FRBP 9011(b).
+I am the creditor's attorney or authorized agent.
 If you file this claim electronically, FRBP 5005(a)(2) authorizes courts to establish local rules specifying what a signature is.
-A person who files a fraudulent claim could be fined up to \$500,000, imprisoned for up to 5 years, or both.
+I am the trustee, or the debtor, or their authorized agent.
+Bankruptcy Rule 3004.
+I am a guarantor, surety, endorser, or other codebtor.
+Bankruptcy Rule 3005.
+A person who files a fraudulent claim could be I understand that an authorized signature on this Proof of Claim serves as an acknowledg the amount of the claim, the creditor gave the debtor credit for any payments received tow fined up to \$500,000, imprisoned for up to 5 I have examined the information in this Proof of Claim and have reasonable belief that the information is true and correct. years, or both.
 18 U.S.C. §§ 152, 157, and 3571.
-Check the appropriate box: am the creditor. am the creditor's attorney or authorized agent. am the trustee, or the debtor, or their authorized agent.
-Bankruptcy Rule 3004. am a guarantor, surety, endorser, or other codebtor.
-Bankruptcy Rule 3005.
-I understand that an authorized signature on this Proof of Claim serves as an acknowledgement that when calculating the amount of the claim, the creditor gave the debtor credit for any payments received toward the debt.
-I have examined the information in this Proof of Claim and have reasonable belief that the information is true and correct.
 I declare under penalty of perjury that the foregoing is true and correct.
-Executed on date Name Title First name Middle name Las name Company Identify the corporate servicer as the company if the authorized agent is a servicer.
-Address Number Street City State ZIP C ode Country
+Executed on date Signature

+Name

+First name Middle name Last name

+Title

+Company Identify the corpor gent is a servicer.

+Address

+Address Number Street

+City State ZIP Code Country

+Contact phone Email